Charity Open Access Fund

 Many publishers now offer a model where they make published research papers freely available immediately - often in return for an up-front fee known as an article processing charge (APC).

 COAF helps to ensure that the researchers and organisations we support have access to the funds needed to meet APC costs and make the research papers available in open access form.

 Annual award letters are sent to the 36 UK universities and research institutes notifying them of the amount they’re being awarded.

 COAF provides single combined block grants to 36 UK research institutions to cover the open access article processing charges (APCs) for peer-reviewed research publications resulting from research funded by one or more of the six partner charities.

 COAF funders’ policies

-The seven partner charities are members of the Association for Medical Research Charities.
+The six partner charities are members of the Association for Medical Research Charities.
 It supported the COAF partnership being set up.